CD3/gsc/README.md

 - Use `boost` for everything else.
 - Write unit tests for the interface.

+I also took some time to read "The Linux Programming Interface: A Linux and UNIX System Programming Handbook" by Michael Kerrisk to finally figure out pseudo terminals actually work.
+I highly recommend this book, it is chock full of information and very easy to read.

 Starting with version 0.20, `gsc` has been completely rewritten from scratch.
 I'm sure it's design could be better, but it's better than it was, and adding features is easier.
 If you are using a previous version of `gsc` with a set of demo scripts that you have already developed, you can continue to do so.
 There are many features that have been removed from the new version because I either didn't use them, or they are no longer useful with the new interface.
 For example, `gsc` used to load all script